-Power Rangers' Jason David Frank Gets Birthday Tribute from His Daughter - Comic Book Movies and Superhero Movie News - SuperHeroHype
+Power Rangers' Jason David Frank Gets Birthday Tribute From His Daughter - Comic Book Movies and Superhero Movie News - SuperHeroHype

-The late Power Rangers star Jason David Frank receives a special tribute from his daughter on what was to be his 50th birthday.
+Late Power Rangers star Jason David Frank has received a special tribute from his daughter in honor of what would have been his 50th birthday.

 On Instagram, Jenna Frank posted photos of some special times she shared with her late father.
 Among them included a baby photo of the Power Rangers star as well as two photos of him and Jenna at an airport parking lot and a restaurant.